 A combination of lectures, discussion and problem solving.
 Students will be encouraged to think, analyze, evaluate, and problem-solve, not memorize.
 Students are expected to come to class on time and be prepared for the class, i.e., to have read the assigned reading and to have done the assigned problems.
-All work will be evaluated on an individual basis except in certain cases where group work is expected.
-In these cases, group members will share the same grade.
 Your final grade will be calculated as follows: